 - Protagonist Title Fallacy: While the strip is named "Blondie", Dagwood is more often than not the centric character in a strip.

-- Uncanny Valley - Blondie and Cookie never change facial expressions.
+- Uncanny Valley: Blondie, Tootsie and Cookie never change facial expressions.

 - Face of the Band: Deborah Harry.

-- Germans Love David Hasselhoff: They are much more popular in the UK and Europe than they are in the US.
+- Germans Love David Hasselhoff: They are much more popular in the United Kingdom and Europe than they are in the United States.
 When they started, American audiences didn't know what to make of them, feeling they were too pop for punk audiences and too punk for pop audiences, plus there was the fact that they had a female singer, which was not common at the time, and meant Blondie were basically known as 'that band with the hot singer' (especially in their CBGB days).
-In the UK and Europe, audiences seemed to appreciate punk, pop and other genres in equal measure.
-To this day, Blondie are considered the quintessential pop band in the UK, whereas they are known mainly for their hit singles ("Heart of Glass," "Rapture," etc.) and their connection to CBGB's in the US.
+In the United Kingdom and Europe, audiences seemed to appreciate punk, pop and other genres in equal measure.
+To this day, Blondie are considered the quintessential pop band in the United Kingdom, whereas they are known mainly for their hit singles ("Heart of Glass," "Rapture," etc.) and their connection to CBGB's in the United States.